-In 2023, in order to further prevent and mitigate the risks of conflict minerals and/or adverse environmental, social, and governance (ESG) factors in the Company's supply chain, the Company has updated its gold and silver supply chain due diligence policy in accordance with the requirements of the Ninth Edition Guidance.
-The updated policy aligns with Annex II of the OECD's Responsible Supply Chain Due Diligence Guidance of Minerals from Conflict-Affected and High-Risk Areas and extends to address adverse ESG factors in the supply chain.
+In 2024, to further prevent and mitigate the risks of conflict minerals and/or adverse environmental, social, and governance (ESG) factors in the company's supply chain, we updated our Gold and Silver Supply Chain Due Diligence Policy in accordance with the Ninth Edition Responsible Gold Guidance and Second Edition Responsible Silver Guidance.
+This update ensures alignment with Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Guidance) while expanding its scope to address adverse ESG factors in the supply chain.
 The policy mandates that companies and their suppliers adhere strictly to national laws and regulations pertaining to worker's rights, environmental conservation, sustainable development, and fair trade.
 Furthermore, they must actively engage in supply chain due diligence to ensure that the sourcing of mined gold and recycled gold adheres to the LBMA's due diligence management standards.
 Additionally, they must commit to refusing gold and silver originating from high-risk regions associated with human rights violations, support for illegal non-state armed groups or public/private security forces, bribery, tax evasion, money laundering, conflict escalation, disregard for environmental and sustainable development laws, conflict zones, terrorist financing, illegal mining, world heritage sites, and mercury mining.